Steven Schiff

-Steven Harvey Schiff (March 18, 1947 – March 25, 1998) was an American politician.
-He served as a member of the United States House of Representatives, representing the first district of New Mexico from 1989 until his death in 1998.
-Schiff was a Republican.
+Steven Harvey Schiff (March 18, 1947 – March 25, 1998) was an American politician and lawyer.
+A member of the Republican Party, Schiff served as a U.S. Representative from New Mexico's 1st congressional district from 1989 until his death in 1998.

 Schiff was born in Chicago, Illinois.
 He received a B.A. from the University of Illinois and a Juris Doctor from the University of New Mexico School of Law.
-Schiff joined the New Mexico Air National Guard in 1969, and he was a reservist until his death.
-He remained in New Mexico and was a lawyer until his election to Congress in 1989.
-From 1972 until 1981, Schiff was an assistant city attorney from Albuquerque.
-He was the Bernalillo County, New Mexico district attorney from 1981 until his entering Congress.
+Schiff joined the New Mexico Air National Guard in 1969 and remained a reservist until his death.
+After completing law school, Schiff stayed in New Mexico and practiced law.
+From 1972 until 1981, Schiff was an assistant city attorney for Albuquerque.
+He was the district attorney for Bernalillo County from 1981 until his election to Congress.

+Schiff first ran for Congress in 1988, as the 20-year incumbent, Republican Manuel Lujan Jr., was retiring.
+Schiff narrowly defeated Democrat Tom Udall, a future U.S. Senator, by a margin of 51%–47%.
+This was Schiff's closest race; he won reelection by at least 15 points in 1990, 1992, 1994, and 1996.

-Schiff had an interest in UFOs and as a congressman pressured various government officials for information about them.
+Schiff had an interest in UFOs, and while in Congress, he pressured various government officials for information about them.

-Schiff died of squamous-cell carcinoma of the skin during his fifth term in Congress in Albuquerque, New Mexico.
+Schiff died in Albuquerque of squamous-cell carcinoma of the skin during his fifth term in Congress.
 Republican Heather Wilson won a special election to succeed him.